-TOP TIP: Learning to drive can be broken up into small pieces.
+TOP TIPS: Learning to drive can be broken up into small pieces.
 You will never be able to pick it all up at once, but learning new skills every lesson will allow you to build up safe driving skills which you’ll use for the rest of your driving life.

 TOP TIP: You are unable to take your practical driving test until you have passed the driving theory test.
 Getting a head start and taking the test early on will help with your practical driving skills and general road confidence.